AntonioliBenjamin/cresh-tech-test-backend-ts/README.md

 ## Connection

-First, create an **.env** file at the root of the project and create two environment variables:
+Create an **.env** file at the root of the project and create two environment variables:

  1. **MONGODB_URL**